hashicorp/go-kms-wrapping/examples/plugin-cli/README.md

 # plugin-cli
 An example CLI that demonstrates how to incorporate a [go-plugin](https://github.com/hashicorp/go-plugin) wrapper into an application.
-In this example, we'll use a vault transit go-plugin.
+In this example, we'll use a Vault `transit` go-plugin.

-Why would you want to use a vault transit via a [go-plugin](https://github.com/hashicorp/go-plugin) vs just including the wrapper dependency directly into your application?
+Why would you want to use a Vault `transit` via a [go-plugin](https://github.com/hashicorp/go-plugin) vs. just including the wrapper dependency directly into your application?
 Well, let's say you wanted to allow users to chose from a variety of KMS wrappers within your application, via configuration but you didn't want to include every possible KMS wrapper